-It is the policy of the Council to preserve and enhance the buildings identified on the Record of Protected Structures and to carefully consider any proposals for development that would affect the special value of such structures, including their historic curtilage, both directly and indirectly.
+It is the policy of the Council to preserve and enhance the buildings identified on the Record of Protected Structures and to carefully consider any proposals for development that would affect the

-- BHO2.1: To ensure the protection and preservation of all protected structures, (or parts of structures) and their immediate surroundings including the curtilage and attendant grounds of structures contained in the Record of Protected Structures (refer to Table 10.2 and Map 10.2 and Map 10.2a). - BHO2.2: To support the sensitive restoration of protected structures and their attendant grounds and operate flexibility with regard to the use of these buildings to facilitate their ongoing use, with particular reference to St. Wolstan's, Donaghcumper House and Celbridge Abbey, subject to good conservation principles. - BHO2.3: To raise awareness of the unique built heritage of Celbridge by facilitating research and interpretation projects. - BHO2.4: To address dereliction and vacancy in the town centre and promote appropriate uses and the sensitive restoration of historic buildings.

-- BHO2.5: To support the implementation of the conservation and management plan for St. Mochua's Church and to carry out similar projects in Celbridge as opportunities arise. - BHO2.6: To support the implementation of a conservation and management plan for Donaghcumper Medieval Church Ruins.
+- BHO2.1: To ensure the protection and preservation of all protected structures, (or parts of structures) and their immediate surroundings including the curtilage and attendant grounds of structures contained in the Record of Protected Structures (refer to Table 10.2 and Map 10.2 and Map 10.2a). - BHO2.2: To support the sensitive restoration of protected structures and their attendant grounds and operate flexibility with regard to the use of these buildings to facilitate their ongoing use, with particular reference to St. Wolstan's, Donaghcumper House and Celbridge Abbey, subject to good conservation principles. - BHO2.3: To raise awareness of the unique built heritage of Celbridge by facilitating research and interpretation projects. - BHO2.4: To address dereliction and vacancy in the town centre and promote appropriate uses and the sensitive restoration of historic buildings. - BHO2.5: To support the implementation of the conservation and management plan for St. Mochua's Church and to carry out similar projects in Celbridge as opportunities arise. - BHO2.6: To support the implementation of a conservation and management plan for Donaghcumper Medieval Church Ruins.